Godward and Manward Manifestation

 In this passage Paul suggests that when Jesus returns to judge, these functions will no longer be required and thus will cease to be observed and the Godhead will return to its pre-sin, unified nature with man, part of the Godhead within – no longer observing from the outside.

 It is a trustworthy statement, for if we died with Him, we will also live with Him; If we endure, we will also reign with Him;

 - II Timothy 2:11-12a

 3. Functions of the Godhead in the God-Man Post Sin/Fall Relationship (To Better See What the Holy Spirit Is Like)

 God the Father chooses the plan.
-He designs the manner and justice for sin mercy for sinful man will be realized - Vicarious Atonement (Genesis 3:14-15).
+He designs the manner and justice for sin, and how mercy for sinful man will be realized - Vicarious Atonement (Genesis 3:14-15).
 In God's plan the innocent will be sacrificed to pay the moral debt of the guilty.

 6For while we were still helpless, at the right time Christ died for the ungodly.
 7For one will hardly die for a righteous man; though perhaps for the good man someone would dare even to die.
 8But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.